TonioGela/marp/README.md

 The file `toniogela.scss` should be compiled to css using [sass](https://sass-lang.com/install) with `sass --no-source-map toniogela.scss:toniogela.css`.
 The repository already contains compiled version for ease.
 The theme contains just a few overrides over the default [uncover](https://github.com/marp-team/marp-core/blob/main/themes/uncover.scss) theme, that is heavily inspired by [reveal.js](https://revealjs.com/), tool that I often use in its [reveal-md](https://github.com/webpro/reveal-md) form.

-You can build the presentation using `marp --html true --theme-set ./toniogela.css -- slides.md`.
+You can build the presentation using `marp --html true --theme-set ./theme/toniogela.css -- slides.md`.

+### justfile
+The repository contains a `justfile` for [just](https://github.com/casey/just).
+You can see the list of recipres using `just --list`, but the idea is that you can build the presentation using `just build`

 ## Customization